 Mignon Dunbar is an accomplished scientist based in the greater San Francisco area, with over 8 years of combined laboratory experience in analytical chemistry and molecular biology.
 Her broad experience includes testing soil and water samples for diesel/motor oil, identifying controlled substances and performing DNA testing on both plant and human samples.
 This has earned her wide recognition and respect in the forensic science community in California.
 Among her colleagues, Mignon Dunbar has earned a reputation as a detail-oriented and conscientious scientist, with a great interest in quality assurance and helping her co-workers.

 From 2001 until 2007, Mignon Dunbar studied at the University of California – Davis.
 There, she earned a Bachelor of Science in genetics and a Master of Science in forensic science, which set the stage for her career in the field of science.
 During this time, she also served as an analyst in the United States Air Force Reserves.
 After finishing her studies, Mignon worked with the Los Angeles Police Department Scientific Investigations Division for one and a half years, where she utilized the scientific method, standard operating procedures, laboratory skills and critical thinking to conduct independent analyses and interpretation of over 2,000 controlled substance samples.
+Now, as a clinical science trainee, Mignon Dunbar now enjoys the benefits of learning how to provide. personal care to her patients

-Mignon Dunbar then returned to northern California, where she started work with the City and County of San Francisco as a forensic scientist, and has continued to work for over 6 years.
-In this role, Mignon has not only conducted laboratory work, but also performed reviews of other colleagues’ work while training and mentoring other analysts.
+Mignon Dunbar then returned to northern California, where she started work with the City and County of San Francisco as a forensic scientist and has continued to work for over 6 years.
+In this role, Mignon has not only conducted laboratory work but also performed reviews of other colleagues’ work while training and mentoring other analysts.
 As somebody who relishes the opportunity to continuously learn and improve herself, Mignon enjoys conducting research and presenting at conferences.
 She did this most recently at the October 2014 California Association of Criminalists (CAC)/Northwest Association of Forensic Scientists Joint Seminar in Rohnert Park, CA.

 Learn More About Forensic Science